CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Introduction

 \section{Introduction}

 Time series forecasting is a cornerstone in diverse fields such as energy \cite{weron2014electricity}, retail \cite{bose2017demand}, and finance \cite{capistran2010inflation}, where accurate predictions can drive strategic decisions and enhance operational efficiency.
-In practical scenarios, forecasters have access not only to the target variables they aim to predict but also to covariates that offer rich contexts for predictions.
-For instance, the "Electricity Demand" data shown in Figure \ref{fig:teaser} (Left) demonstrates a strong negative correlation with the "Holiday" indicator, which is accessible up to the future forecasting horizon.
+In practical scenarios, forecasters have access not only to the target variables they aim to predict but also to covariates that represent external factors influencing the target variables.
+For instance, the ``Electricity Demand'' data shown in Figure \ref{fig:teaser} (Left) demonstrates a strong negative correlation with the ``Holiday'' indicator, which is accessible throughout the future forecasting horizon.
 This highlights the critical importance of appropriately incorporating covariates into the forecasting process.

-Driven by these practical demands, this paper addresses time series forecasting that includes two types of covariates.
-The first is the observed covariate, which has recorded values from the past up to the point of prediction.
-The second is the known covariate, which has values available from the past through to the future forecasting horizon.
-Known covariates can take predetermined (e.g., calendar events), estimated (e.g., weather forecasts), or controllable values (e.g., discounts in retail).
-For clarity, we sometimes refer to the past values of observed covariates and known covariates collectively as past covariates, and the future values of known covariates as future covariates.
+Driven by these practical demands, this paper addresses time series forecasting that involves two types of covariates.
+The first is the \textit{observed covariate}, whose values are available only in the historical period up to the prediction time, such as recorded weather information.
+The second is the \textit{known covariate}, whose values are available from the past through the entire forecasting horizon.
+Known covariates may represent predetermined quantities (e.g., calendar events), estimated information (e.g., weather forecasts), or controllable variables (e.g., planned discounts in retail).